daniel1noble/ecoevo_1000/README.md

 Users can download a zip file of the entire repository by clicking on the green `code` tab at the top of the page and then clicking `Download ZIP`.
 Alternatively, the repo can be downloaded from [Zenodo]() or even the latest [release](https://github.com/daniel1noble/ecoevo_1000/releases/tag/v1.0).
 Users who already have a GitHub account can `fork` the repository.

-The main file for users to click on when they are first navigating is the `ecoevo_1000.Rproj` file (:page_facing_up:) which will open the folder and set the working directory to the root of the downloaded folder.
+The main file for users to click on when they are first navigating is the :page_facing_up: `ecoevo_1000.Rproj` file which will open the folder and set the working directory to the root of the downloaded folder.
 This will provide access to the code and data through R. Note that we use `Quarto` to provide a 100% reproducible paper where our text, code and figures are integrated together.
 This allows users to identify what specific objects are being used to render the quantitative information provided in the manuscript (more details below).

 ## 2. Project Organization and Workflow

-The key file in this repository is the `ms.qmd` file (:page_facing_up:) within the :open_file_folder: `ms` folder.
+The key file in this repository is the `ms.qmd` file :page_facing_up: within the :open_file_folder: `ms` folder.
 This file can be rendered in `R` with `Quarto` to reproduce the entire paper.
 Code chunks within the file provide the code used to reproduce figures and analyses.

 The `ms.qmd` file makes use of files within a number of folders that are identified in the code chunks.
 There are a number of important folders in the repository.
  * :open_file_folder: `data`